Marc-Andy/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
 The coursera Getting-and-Cleaning-Data Pourse Project

+The goal is to prepare tidy data that can be used for later analysis.

 A R script called run_analysis.R was created that does the following.

    1. Merges the training and the test sets to create one data set.